Healthy Homes Assessment Alicetown

 Home Assessments Alicetown for Rental Properties

-There are many things you should look for during an house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of things to be able to examine during a home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Do you have enough drainage? stopping of draughts?

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us now and schedule your rental properties home assessment.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for property managers and landlords.
+For expert guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties